*Editors Note: Updated January 2019

 Edgar wanted to make it even easier for you to create variations so he can now create variations for you.

-Edgar’s auto-variations writes your variations for you!
-All you need to do is write one status update with a link to some content and Edgar will create variations for you from the link!
+Edgar’s suggested variations writes your variations for you!
+All you need to do is write one status update with a link to some content and Edgar will create variations for you from the link.
+You can give it a test drive for yourself, no sign-in required here.

 Once you enter hit your status update and the link to your content and hit “Auto-generate variation” then Edgar pulls key phrases and highlights from the link and create variations for you.
 From there, you can edit, delete or add variations as needed!